 An AMP International Affiliate is a new or pre-existing organization based outside of the United States whose primary focus is molecular pathology and that wishes to establish a formal relationship with the Association for Molecular Pathology.

-AMP has welcomed four Affiliate Societies to date...
+AMP has welcomed the following Affiliate Organizations to date:

 The Hong Kong Society for Molecular Diagnostic Sciences